- Support For Businesses

 There are a number of different lending providers for the RLS, which UK businesses can choose to apply for support through.
 The RLS provides those lenders with a guarantee of 80% on eligible loans between £25,000 and £10 million to give them confidence in continuing to provide finance to businesses.
 The scheme will be open to all businesses, including those who have already received support under the existing COVID-19 guaranteed loan schemes.

-The RLS is open to applications until 31st December 2021, however this date is subject to review.
+The RLS is open to applications until 30 June 2022.

 For more information and to apply please visit the Government's Recovery Loan Scheme (RLS) guidance for businesses (Opens in a new window).